I made roughly around that many mistakes when I was just starting out this whole “fitness” thing.

 If getting fit was easy, everybody would look like they just came off the set of Baywatch.

 Sadly, it’s not.

-I’ve spent that last few years trying to figure out what works and what doesn’t.
-I sorted out through all the BS in the world of fitness and I’ve found that there are really only 5 simple steps you need to focus on even if you’re a busy man.
+We’ve spent that last few years trying to figure out what works and what doesn’t.
+We sorted out through all the BS in the world of fitness and we’ve found that there are really only 5 simple steps you need to focus on even if you’re a busy man.

 Follow through these 5 simple steps and you’re gonna be further ahead of 99% of the population hoping and praying that their ideal body will come knocking on their door one day (the “hope and pray” method doesn’t work by the way).